AcharyaS97/MCATNotebackup/Bio/Chapter 8 - Immune System.md

 - Draw comparisons between B- and T-cells, including their development, maturation, functions, specificity, and control mechanisms
 - Identify immune cells as granulocytes or agranulocytes
 ## Innate Immune System
+### Organized
+- What are the organs of the immune system

+- What is the complement system?
+	- Innate immune system in the blood
+	-
+### Rough
 - What are parts of innate immune system?
 	- Skin
 		- Defensins - Antibacterial enzymes on the skin